erajasekar/lmes-feedback/PITCHME.md

 > Education is not the learning of facts, but training the mind to think -- Albert Einstien.

-Instead we need to teach
+Instead we need to teach untention to learn.

-* Intention to learn.
-* How to go get it?

 ---